 You mentioned having gone through some training.
 Kindly elaborate.

 S. Zutshi: I underwent various training programs such as ‘I-discover-I’ – a Leadership Development Programme by Britannia, Henkel Asia Pacific ‘Managerial Competency Assessment Programme’, Coats Viyella ‘Global Leadership program for Young Mangers’ at Singapore to name a few.
 These sessions were good and gave me a different perspective and outlook.

 You have been out of Kashmir for quite some time.
 During the past decade or so how many times did you visit your homeland and do you still have ties with that place?

 S. Zutshi: I have visited Kashmir twice in the last ten years.
 As far as my ties are concerned, Kashmir is my birthplace and I still have many of my childhood friends living there we have maintained our relationships over the last 23 years through thick and thin.

 What do you miss most about Kashmir?

-What advice would you give to students, especially form Kashmir, aspiring for a career in the private sector?
+What advice would you give to students, especially from Kashmir, aspiring for a career in the private sector?

-S. Zutshi: Be confident of your abilities and take risks.
-Go to places where industry is booming.
+S. Zutshi: Be confident in your abilities and take risks.
+Go to places where the industry is booming.
 Many of your friends who have done this have achieved great things.